Dimaak

 Shares

 The best time to see cherry blossoms in Japan is from late March to early April.
-During this time, parks, temples, and streets fill with beautiful pink and white flowers.
-Known as sakura, these cherry blossoms represent renewal, beauty, and the fleeting nature of life.
+During this time, parks, temples, and streets fill with beautiful pink and white flowers known as sakura

 If you’re planning a trip to Japan, experiencing the cherry blossoms is one of the most magical things you can do, but only if you visit during the best time